gazbert/spring-boot-rest-app/README.md

 `/api/token` endpoint.

 ## TLS
+Out of the box, the app listens on port `8080` for plain HTTP connections.

-The REST API _must_ be configured to use TLS before accessing it over a public network.
+This is fine for playing with the app, but the REST API _must_ be configured to use TLS before accessing it over a public network.

 The 'TLS Configuration' section in the [./config/application.properties](./config/application.properties) file needs the following properties set: